mgroov/CS579-ReverseEngineering/Week1.md

 ## Lab 1-1

 #### Executive Summary (Most important takeaways for this malware)
 This malware sample is of two programs working in concert.
 It has a lab1.dll file which seems to launch and run programs on threads.
 And a lab01 exe that  seems to edit files.
+This malware is for a Windows sytem but a system that is runnin windows defender will most likely catch the program.
 #### Indicators of Compromise (What to look for to see if you are infected)
  Compilation Dates:
  lab01-01.dll 12/19/10 \